China’s changed their website in April 2018 so to incorporate the release of much more detailed photographic and

 CE1’s files are much smaller and have a lower resolution, but they are useful ones to have as a way of checking which file you need to look at in the more detailed dataset.

-The data for each sections consists of a .lbl, a .tfw and a ‘.03’ file.
+The data for each sections consist of a .lbl, a .tfw and a ‘.tif’ file.
 The lbl files can be used in GIS software, but are not always required.
 The tfw file is one that contains simple information about a photograph’s location.
-The .03 file can be used in the same software that opens the CE2 data.
-For most things, the TIF image is just fine here and it can be opened in any image viewing software.

 CE2 images have recently been upgraded to consist of a few levels of resolution, the best being 7 m per pixel.
 Squares at 20 m and 50 m per pixel correspond to the same locations as CE1 data.
 All CE2 data are now given as TIF images that can be opened in most image viewers, but the 7 m dataset can be close to 1 Gb in size and may take some time to download.
 It is well worth checking carefully that you have the right one before grabbing it.

 First, go to the link above and register on the site.
 I’ve not had any issues resulting from this.
 Next, click on ‘Scientific Data’.

 This allows you to browse over the whole image, and also to export it as an image file in the format of your choice.